mbideau/cryptkey-from-usb-mtp/README.md

-# cryptkey-from-usb-mtp
+# cryptkey-from-usb-mtp: :ipĥone: > :closed_lock_with_key: > :computer: > :tada: > :rainbow: >

-Have a good protection againt computer thief (physical) by encrypting your hard drive and using your smartphone to unlock it.
+Have a good protection against computer thief (physical) by encrypting your hard drive and using your smartphone to unlock it.
 It is a [Two-factor authentication (2FA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) providing increased security without pain (password less) or extra cost (no more USB key).

 This script reads a key file from a USB [MTP](https://en.wikipedia.org/wiki/Media_Transfer_Protocol) device (with fallback to _askpass_), meant for unlocking encrypted hard drive with *[cryptsetup](https://wiki.debian.org/CryptsetupDebug)* and _[crypttab](https://manpages.debian.org/stable/cryptsetup/crypttab.5.en.html)_ in *[initramfs](https://wiki.debian.org/initramfs)*.

 USB MTP devices are usually _Android_ smartphones.
-To know more about the _Media Transfer Protocol_ see its [Wikipedia page](https://en.wikipedia.org/wiki/Media_Transfer_Protocol)*).
+To know more about the _Media Transfer Protocol_ see its [Wikipedia page](https://en.wikipedia.org/wiki/Media_Transfer_Protocol).

 ## Using your smartphone as a keyfile medium is a good security compromise

 On the plus side:

-* **Possession factor**: you already have it with you, all the time (I'm sure :-P), no need for an extra USB key
+:small_blue_diamond: **Possession factor**: you already have it with you, all the time (I'm sure :yum:), no need for an extra USB key
-* **Knowledge factor**: the smartphone is locked by a PIN code or a drawing (if it is a modern one)
+:small_blue_diamond: **Knowledge factor**: the smartphone is locked by a PIN code or a drawing (if it is a modern one)

 On the down side:

-- a smartphone is an active connected device which might be hacked remotely, by an evil application, or the proprietary OS
+:small_orange_diamond: a smartphone is an active connected device which might be hacked remotely, by an evil application, or the proprietary OS
-- to use this feature you need to let the `/boot` partition unencrypted (like most _grub_ advanced features)
+:small_orange_diamond: to use this feature you need to let the `/boot` partition unencrypted (like most _grub_ advanced features)

-To lower the risk of the two downside mentionned above:
+To lower the aspect of the two downside mentionned above:

-- If your smartphone is already hacked, you're screwed anyway :-P
+- If your smartphone is already hacked, you're screwed anyway :shit:
 - If someone with expert hacking skills (i.e.: tweaking an initramfs) have a physical access to your computer, you're also screwed!

-An evil hacker needs to know the following in order to perform a successfull decrypting of your hard disk without your help:
+An evil hacker :trollface: needs to know the following in order to perform a successfull decrypting of your hard disk without your help:

-* your partitions are encrypted
+:black_small_square: your partitions are encrypted
-* you use this special script to unlock it with your phone
+:black_small_square: you use this special script to unlock it with your phone
-* the PIN code of the phone to access the file and **stealing your phone** (or hacking it)
+:black_small_square: the PIN code of the phone to access the file and **stealing your phone** (or hacking it)
-* which file is the keyfile in the phone filesystem (you should use a file looking like noting fancy/obvious)
+:black_small_square: which file is the keyfile in the phone filesystem (you should use a file looking like noting fancy/obvious)
-* eventually the vendor ID and product ID to mimic your phone with another USB device (if you have enabled the whitelist filter security)
+:black_small_square: eventually the vendor ID and product ID to mimic your phone with another USB device (if you have enabled the whitelist filter security)

-So, in case of a stolen computer it is a very good/acceptable solution, otherwise (physical access by geeks) not so much.
+So, in case of a stolen computer it is a very good/acceptable solution :closed_lock_with_key:, otherwise (physical access by geeks) not so much.

 ## Requirements